nebulasio/nebdocs/docs/infrastructure/permission_control_in_smart_contract.md

         })
   ```

 * The permission control function of the contract2 is Mixin.UNPOSITIVE.
-If the permission check passes, the output is printed, otherwise the error is thrown by the permission check function.
+If the permission check passes, the output is printed, otherwise an error is thrown by the permission check function.

   ```javascript
         contract2: Mixin.decorator(Mixin.UNPOSITIVE, function (arg) {